 Snorkeling in Anda

 If you’re traveling with children or don’t feel comfortable swimming that much, you also have the option of a boatman taking you out to the reef itself.
-They’re usually very handy, act as guides, take photos and so on.
+They’re usually very helpful, act as guides, take photos and so on.

 If you’d like a contact for this, we’ll be happy to share the one we have.